Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     b. "directory_name" is a placeholder name.
 You can replace it with any directory that is listed when you typed "dir" back in the first step [here](./Setting%20Up%20Your%20Project.md/#navigating-directories).

+    !!! danger
     !!! warning

         You must choose a clean directory that has no subdirectories.
 Choosing a directory with existing folders can lead to potential errors.
+(Why?)

     !!! success